Moderated Second Levels

 Email: [email protected]

-.health.nz registrations are provided by the Ministry of Health Domain Registry.
+.health.nz domain registrations are provided by the Ministry of Health Domain Registry.
 For more information please visit https://dns.digital.govt.nz/.

 The Ministry has chosen Liverton Security Group to provide registrar services for .health.nz domain names.

-Registrants of .iwi.nz must be a traditional Māori tribe or Hapū that belongs to a traditional Māori Iwi, taura here Iwi group operating with the permission of the parent Iwi or a Mandated Iwi Organisation as described in the Māori Fisheries Act (MIO) and or an entity owned or governed by at least one traditional Māori tribe, Hapū that belongs to a traditional Māori Iwi, taura here Iwi group operating with the permission of the main Iwi or a Mandated Iwi Organisation as described in the Māori Fisheries Act (MIO).
+Registrants of .iwi.nz domain names must be a traditional Māori tribe or Hapū that belongs to a traditional Māori Iwi, taura here Iwi group operating with the permission of the parent Iwi or a Mandated Iwi Organisation as described in the Māori Fisheries Act (MIO) and or an entity owned or governed by at least one traditional Māori tribe, Hapū that belongs to a traditional Māori Iwi, taura here Iwi group operating with the permission of the main Iwi or a Mandated Iwi Organisation as described in the Māori Fisheries Act (MIO).